yewin-mm/employee-sample-crud-system/README.md

 ## 🎉 System Goal
 The goal of this system is to manage employee for a company and it will easy to manage employee information and will help to HR department in a company like
 * Generating Unique Employee ID
-* Inserting, Deleting, updating new employee
+* Inserting, Deleting, updating new employee information
 * Viewing employee created date (which will be employee join date)
-* Allowing to see all employees information in this company
+* Allowing to see all employees information in company

 ***Have Fun and Enjoy in Learning Code***